AI Receptionist Australia — 24/7 Bookings, Triage & After-Hours

 What if a patient asks the AI something clinical?

 The agent doesn't give clinical advice.
 Ever.
-Clinical questions route to your triage nurse, duty clinician or nurse-on-call line per your escalation protocol — and urgent symptom keywords (chest pain, breathing, suicidal ideation, severe bleeding, suspected stroke) trigger a hard, sub-8-second handoff rather than queuing.
+Clinical questions route to your triage nurse, duty clinician or nurse-on-call line per your escalation protocol — and urgent symptom keywords (chest pain, breathing, suicidal ideation, severe bleeding, suspected stroke) trigger a hard, immediate handoff rather than queuing.
 Your clinical lead signs off the urgent-keyword bank before the agent goes live.
 Anything the agent isn't certain about defaults to a human, not a guess.

-What ROI should we actually expect — honestly?
+What ROI should we actually expect?

 Bring AI voice into your Australian business